Article by John Tribbia

 -

 Prompt-level usage logs.
-You need to know what each user is actually doing with the AI, not just aggregate session counts.
+You need to know what each user is actually doing with the AI rather than relying on aggregate session counts.
 Having a category-level taxonomy is key here and can help with privacy protocol when handling user-level prompts.

 -